lyubo-slavilov/atom-drawdown-preview/README.md

     ```
 ![Diagram 02](assets/diagram02.png)

-There are several things to emphasis:
+There are several things we should know:
-1. The actual indentation size is not important until it is consistent over the branch
+1. The actual indentation size is not important as long as it is consistent over the branch
-2. Tokens of type `condition` can have any label you want: `- Yes:`, `- No:`, `- Negative:`, `- Positive:`, etc
+2. Tokens of type `CASE` can have any label you want: `- Yes:`, `- No:`, `- Negative:`, `- Positive:`, etc
 3. You can branch as many branches as you want, but arrows will start look awkward.

 ### Graph diagrams